 Perhaps it’s because the Big Apple is the most-visited city in the United States, but when most people think of New York, they think of the New York City metro area in its southeastern corner.
 But the majority of New York’s land mass is north of the five boroughs of New York City.

 Traveling north from the Big Apple toward the Great Lakes and mountain ranges that form the state’s borders, soaring skyscrapers and densely populated neighborhoods melt into clear lakes surrounded by fertile farmland and lush forests.
-Whether you’re visiting Upstate New York to ski, ice skate, or snowmobile in the winter or to canoe, hike, or attend a music festival in the summer, these are the quaint towns you won’t want to miss.
+Whether you’re visiting to ski, ice skate, or snowmobile in the winter or to canoe, hike, or attend a music festival in the summer, these are the quaint towns you won’t want to miss in New York State.

 Note: Some New Yorkers consider everything north of the Bronx to be Upstate New York.
 Others consider Upstate to be everything north of Westchester County.
 I’m using the Westchester County definition.

-The three-day music festival that made this quaint Upstate New York town a household name back in 1969 actually took place on a dairy farm 70 miles southwest of Woodstock.
+The three-day music festival that made this quaint Upstate NY town a household name back in 1969 actually took place on a dairy farm 70 miles southwest of Woodstock.
 But you can visit the Karma Triyana Dharmachakra Tibetan Buddhist Monastery for a different peace and music experience in Woodstock.

 Chase waterfalls by hiking the mile-long trail to Kaaterskill Falls, browse the local shops and galleries, enjoy a live performance at the Bearsville Theater, or unwind at the Glo Spa.
 If you visit Woodstock in the summer, check out the Mower’s Saturday Market (also held on Sundays) and stop by Sunfrost Farms for a bite to eat or provisions to tide you over until your next stop in Upstate New York.

-On the west bank of the Hudson River, Saugerties is a short drive from Woodstock.
+On the west bank of the Hudson River, Saugerties is a short drive from Woodstock and about 60 miles southwest of Albany.
 Here you’ll find the Woodstock Museum, full of memorabilia from the 1969 music festival.

 Saugerties is also home to the Saugerties Lighthouse, a red-brick beacon more than 170 years old that sits on the end of a narrow peninsula that stretches out into the Hudson River.
 Take a docent-guided tour on a Sunday afternoon during the summer or spend the night in one of two second-floor bedrooms.